firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

    - Start with a 2:1 to 3:1 phase-to-battery ratio (e.g., 40 A battery / 110 A phase on 16 S commuter packs).⁵ ⁷
    - Match current targets across front/rear controllers to avoid free-spinning the lighter wheel.⁸
    - Treat dual-motor 16 S7 P Samsung 50E packs as roughly 140 A systems: hold each controller near 70 A battery and add ducted airflow up front before nudging limits higher.²³
+   - Keep Artem’s relationship in mind: `I_phase = I_batt × V_batt ÷ V_motor`, so phase torque fades as ERPM climbs—log both currents to confirm your battery caps aren’t starving the tune mid-pull.[^phase_equation]
 3. **Log, ride, iterate**
    - Capture VESC Tool live data plus Dragy/GPS logs, note duty-cycle ceilings, and adjust wheel circumference so controller and GPS speeds agree.⁹
    - Watch battery sag and motor temps; if the pack drops >10 % under your target load, reduce battery current or improve the pack.¹⁰
+   - Cross-check real-time power with an external meter or SmartDisplay—unfiltered VESC telemetry overshoots true watts by 10 kW or more on aggressive pulls.²⁴
+   - Treat VESC Tool’s state-of-charge gauge as a rough helper—it linearly maps 4.2–3.3 V per cell (≈66 V on 20 S), so keep your cutoffs a few volts above the BMS trip to prevent surprise throttling once the display reads “empty.”²⁵
 4. **Layer in regen**
    - Add regen after forward currents stabilize.
 Keep battery regen gentler than your discharge target (−5 A to −10 A is plenty for commuter packs) and ramp up slowly to avoid BMS or controller cutoffs.⁵ ¹¹
 5. **Optional: field weakening & traction control**